-The public will be asked to provide additional ideas they may have during the scoping process for the EA.
+The public is asked to provide additional ideas they may have during the scoping process.

 * Correction - None of these BLM in-holdings, including Durfee Hills, have overland public access.
 Limited access by fixed wing aircraft is available on established two tracks which are suitable to land on without going cross-country.
 All the proposed parcels may be accessible by helicopter.
 This area is accessed by a limited number of user's each year.